 High school students may supplement and enhance their high school curriculum by enrolling in college courses as a joint enrollment student.
 Courses taken through joint enrollment result in college credit, not high school credit, and students are responsible for their tuition and fees.
-Students wishing to attend as a joint enrollment student must meet the Accel Program admission requirements of Georgia State University.
+Students wishing to attend as a joint enrollment student must meet the Move On When Ready Program admission requirements of Georgia State University.

 To be eligible for Joint Enrollment, a student must:

 - Be a high school student seeking a high school diploma from a public or private school, including home study, or home school programs

 - Be on track to graduate

 Students must meet all three requirements for admission.
 Students not meeting one or more of the requirements will not be admissible for participation in the program.